 Interpreting Projectile Motion Graph

-Projectile motion follows the two dimensional kinematics.
-The trajectory of the projectile is always a parabola.
+of the projectile is always a parabola.
 It is not a linear graph.

 In the figure below the projectile motion graph is shown.